kaizen-ai/kaizenflow/docs/How_to_diagnose_server_network_issues.md

 ## Check connection speed to AWS

-This is to measure how far you are from the AWS data centers
+This is to measure how far you are from the AWS data centers.